 Should you do this yourself or send them to an online service?
 The answer is that like most stuff, it depends.

 There are some good dedicated scanners out there, like the Epson 850.
 Alternatively, there is the Nikon 9000.
-This went out of production in the late 90's, but is pretty good at slide scanning.
+The 9000 went out of production in the late 90's, but is pretty good at slide scanning.
 Unfortunately, these cost more than $2,000 these days.
 Both these machines are limited by the resolution and sensitivity of the light sensors and electronics.
 They have a max resolution of 4800 DPI and have a 64,000 : 1 dynamic range.
-Not good.
+Not good by today's standards!

 Resolution vs. Time: